amirbawab/EasyCC-CPP/lexical/README.md

   <tr>
     <td rowspan="4">ignore</td>
     <td rowspan="4">
-      Ignored tokens will pass to the next phase of the compiler which is the Syntax analysis.
-Ignoring tokens is usually useful when parser comments.
+      Ignored tokens will not pass to the next phase of the compiler which is the Syntax analysis.
+Ignoring tokens is usually useful when parsing comments.
 Such tokens can be placed anywhere in the grammar and should not result in any error.
     </td>
     <td>prefix</td>
     <td>Prefix of token names</td>